-Dominican Republic is a great place to take pictures of stylized modern buildings and tiki bars.
-Architectural photography enthusiasts can find true treasures in Dominican Republic that blend African and Spanish styles.
-A tiki thatched roofs and soft ocean breeze, Caribbean gifts – paintings and sculptures, golden sand and gorgeous palm trees inspire to bring home spectacular and romantic travel images.
+The Dominican Republic is a great place to take pictures of stylized modern buildings and tiki bars.
+Architectural photography enthusiasts can find true treasures in the Dominican Republic that blend African and Spanish styles.
+A tiki thatched roofs and soft ocean breeze, Caribbean gifts – paintings and sculptures, golden sand, and gorgeous palm trees inspire us to bring home spectacular and romantic travel images.

-Palapa is a general name for the building without walls and thatched roof that consists of dried palm leaves.
-Such a roof adds very authentic tropical feel to the huts regardless of how they are used.
-The use of palapas is not only limited to aesthetic purposes, they can also prove to be highly water resistant if they are fabricated and arranged properly.
+Palapa is a general name for a building without walls and a thatched roof that consists of dried palm leaves.
+Such a roof adds a very authentic tropical feel to the huts regardless of how they are used.
+The use of palapas is not only limited to aesthetic purposes, they can also prove to be highly water-resistant if they are fabricated and arranged properly.
 The craft of tiki thatched roof is a result of several thousand years of development which has led to its extremely high durability and versatility.
-Architects are using this type of roofs a lot in modern buildings in the Caribbean.
+Architects are using this type of roof a lot in modern buildings in the Caribbean.

 One can make use of several types of palm leaves for this purpose.
 Care must be taken while choosing the palm fronds.
 The thorny ones must be avoided as they are very difficult to work with.
-The most widely used types of palm trees are king, queen and kentia palm.
-Their fronds have long, finger-like, single leaves which branch of the main stalk.
-Some extremely famous kinds of palm used are palapas from Mexico, thatch panels from Fiji and cape reed from Africa.
+The most widely used types of palm trees are king, queen, and kentia palm.
+Their fronds have long, finger-like, single leaves that branch off the main stalk.
+Some extremely famous kinds of palm used are palapas from Mexico, thatch panels from Fiji, and cape reed from Africa.